 There are 3 PRINCE2 qualifications that you can take:

-- Foundation: Entry level qualification that doesn’t require any previous knowledge or experience.
+- Foundation: This is an entry-level qualification that doesn’t require any previous knowledge or experience.

-- Practitioner: Has some pre-requisites but these are covered off if you have the Foundation certificate.
+- Practitioner: This level teaches you how to run and manage a project.
+It has some prerequisites, but these are covered if you have the Foundation certificate.

-- Professional: The most advanced level of qualification in the PRINCE2 family.
-It’s examined by a residential assessment centre where you work through a case study over several days.
+- Professional: This most advanced level of qualification in the PRINCE2 certification.
+It’s examined by a residential assessment center where you work through a case study over several days.

 Note: The Foundation Certificate exam is not open book, so don’t get caught out!

-Unlike the PMP® exam, where some of the questions are drawn from other documents like the Code of Ethics, with PRINCE2 you are tested on what is in the manual.
+Unlike the Project Management Professional (PMP) exam, where some of the questions are drawn from other documents like the Code of Ethics, with PRINCE2 you are tested on what is in the manual.

 It’s a difficult exam, but if you prepare well and have experience with the objective testing format, you will be going into the exam with a high chance of success.